CoreDumped-ETSISI/door_brain/README.md

  - "manager": Which will be use to send users data to the doors

 To try the MQTT communication, is needed to tell the Brain to which brokers will send and listen messages.
 First, run the server with `python3 manage.py runserver`.
-Then, open the admin interface to create a new `Broker` instance with the ip `127.0.0.1` And 'logs listener' as duty.
+Then, open the admin interface to create a new `Broker` instance with the ip `127.0.0.1`, `1883` as port and 'logs listener' as duty.

 Now start the MQTT communication with a GET request http://127.0.0.1:8000/mqtt/listenLogs.